 Some third-party apps have been known to cause a computer screen to flicker on Windows 10.
 These include Norton AV, iCloud, and IDT Audio.
 If you have one of these apps or other third-party apps that you think maybe incompatible with the system, it may be a good idea to update them.

-You can usually find updates for the apps on the manufacturer's website and once updated, the flickering problem often goes away.
+You can usually find updates for the apps on the manufacturer's website and once updated, the laptop screen flickering problem often goes away.

 The following are just some of the tool's most important features;